urls-framework/URLS/docs/classes/properties/autoUpdate.md

-# Documentation - static $autoUpdate
+# Documentation - static Urls::$autoUpdate
 ## Description
 Sets whether the current project should auto update or not.
 Should be set to false for production use.
 |  Type | Default Value |